Telemark Battalion: Organisation

 The then Norwegian Prime Minister, and later Secretary General of NATO Jens Stoltenberg (right) and his predecessor, Anders Fogh Rasmussen (left), talk with members of the Telemark Battalion in Oslo.

 In addition, the Telemark Battalion frequently trains with the rest of the Norwegian Army High Reaction Force.
 This is a composite unit made up of the Telemark Battalion, as well as enlisted personnel from support capabilities, ranging from artillery to military police.

 The Telemark Battalion was one of the infantry battalions assigned to the NATO Response Force during the NRF-4 rotation from January to July 2005; the others were Regiment Johan Willem Friso and Regiment Van Heutsz of the Dutch Army and Fallschirmjägerbataillon 373 of the German Army.

 Telemark Battalion is the primary source of international contributions from the Norwegian Army.
 The battalion has almost constantly been involved in the ISAF operation in Afghanistan since 2003.

 Incidents in Afghanistan

-Since the summer of 2009, there have been several instances of soldiers from the unit spray painting a Punisher skull (in part inspired by the character from comic books and movie – the Punisher) on houses and property belonging to Afghans whom soldiers suspected of having ties to the insurgency.
+Starting in the summer of 2009, there were several instances of soldiers from the unit spray painting a Punisher skull (in part inspired by the Punisher comic book and movie character) on houses and property belonging to Afghans whom soldiers suspected of having ties to the insurgency.
 The purported purpose was to "send a message", to leaders of the insurgency, that the Norwegian soldiers would not allow them to continue their offensive.

 In September 2010, Verdens Gang reported that some soldiers were still using a Punisher skull that had been prohibited by the leadership of Norway's military.

 The alleged crimes of threatening and spray painting the property of suspected insurgents did not lead to any criminal charges.